Flash Morgan Webster

-Gavin Watkins (born 13 April 1990) is a Welsh professional wrestler.
-He is most well known for his time in WWE where he performed under the ring name "Flash" Morgan Webster.
-Webster was one of the first Welsh Champions in WWE history alongside tag team partner Mark Andrews.
+Gavin Watkins (born 13 April 1990), better known by the ring name Flash Morgan Webster, is a Welsh professional wrestler, currently performing on the British independent scene and for RevPro, where he is a former Undisputed British Cruiserweight Champion and a former Undisputed British Tag Team Champion (with Mark Andrews).

+Webster previously wrestled in WWE, where he and Andrews were the first Welsh Champions in WWE history during their reign as NXT UK Tag Team Champions.
 He is also known for his appearances in Attack!
-Pro Wrestling, Progress Wrestling, Revolution Pro Wrestling, Southside Wrestling Entertainment and Pro Wrestling Guerrilla among others.
+Pro Wrestling, Progress Wrestling, Southside Wrestling Entertainment and Pro Wrestling Guerrilla among others.

 Professional wrestling career

-Independent circuit (2010–present)
+Independent circuit (2010–2018, 2022–present)

 In 2010, Webster made his debut for Welsh Wrestling, losing to Wild Boar.
 In March 2011, Morgan and Mark Andrews defeated Method And Madness for Celtic Wrestling.
 In June 2011, Morgan debuted for Phoenix Pro Wrestling, teaming with Pete Dunne in which they were defeated by Paul Malen and Joseph Conners.
 In 2013, at a Pro Wrestling Kingdom event, Webster defeated El Ligero.
 In 2014, Webster was defeated by Marty Scurll and Tommy End.
 On 19 September 2014 Webster made his Southside Wrestling Entertainment debut at The Hunt is On, where he, Dan Moloney and Tyler Bate defeated Jonathan Gresham, Chris Brookes and Nixon Newell.
+On 25 January 2014, Morgan teamed with Ryan Smile for Infinite Promotions and the Union of European Wrestling Alliances in an effort to qualify for a tournament for the Infinite Promotions Tag Team Championships but were eliminated by Davey Blaze and Andy Wild.

 In late 2014 at SWE Opportunity Knocks, Morgan and El Ligero were defeated by Uhaa Nation.
 In 2015, at SWE Day Of Reckoning 5, Webster was defeated by Mark Haskins.
 In 2015, he defeated Will Ospreay.
 In October 2015, Webster was defeated by Tommaso Ciampa.
-In December 2015, he was defeated by Zack Sabre Jr. In March 2016, he was defeated by Angélico.
+In December 2015, he was defeated by Zack Sabre Jr. In 2016, he was defeated by Angélico.

 Attack!
-Pro Wrestling (2011–present)
+Pro Wrestling (2011–2015, 2023–present)

 In 2011, Flash Morgan made his Attack!
 Pro Wrestling debut where he, Kid Lykos and Chris Brookes were defeated by Kev Dunphy in a fatal four-way.
 In October 2012, Flash Morgan defeated Jim Hunter.
 In February 2013, at ATTACK!
 Press Start, Webster was defeated by Pete Dunne in a ladder match.
 In 2015, Webster defeated Super Santos Sr.